pmichel16/vba-games/README.md

 # vba-games
 Some mini-games I have made in VBA.
-Import each module into the sheet to run.
+The macro-enabled workbook contains the forms and modules in the same folder.